616: Racket Girls

 Fran Lebowitz is a humor writer who has written for Mademoiselle and published several books of essays.
 She is eminently quotable, e.g., “Success didn’t spoil me.
 I’ve always been insufferable.”
 She is also infamous for her long-unfinished novel, Exterior Signs of Wealth, which at this point is about thirty years past its deadline due to a years-long case of writer's block.

-Well, they’re trying to spice up this production of Saint Joan, and it’s not working.
+Well, they’re trying to spice up this production of Saint Joan, and it’s just not workin’.

 Saint Joan is a play, first performed in 1923, about the life of Joan of Arc, the young peasant girl who led the French armies against the invading English and was burned at the stake for her pains.
 It was written by George Bernard Shaw (1856-1950).